 - Offering Brailler Repair Workshops and spare parts to repair Perkins Braillers.

 Together, the Kilimanjaro Blind Trust and Perkins are creating a new day for children who are blind or visually impaired in East Africa.

 Donations to the Kilimanjaro Blind Trust will help Perkins make a difference in the lives of children in Tanzania, Kenya and Uganda.
-You can donate online, send checks by mail or send money via wire transfer.
 Your gift will truly make a direct impact on thousands of children in East Africa who are blind or visually impaired.

 You can also learn more about the Kilimanjaro Blind Trust on their website, kilimanjaro‑blindtrust.org, or learn more about Perkins services in Africa.